Braeden Daniels: Washington Commanders

 Daniels was selected by the Washington Commanders in the fourth round (118th overall) of the 2023 NFL draft.
 He signed his four-year rookie contract on May 19, 2023.
-He was placed on injured reserve on August 28, 2023, due to a torn rotator cuff.
-Daniels was released on August 27, 2024.
+He was placed on injured reserve on August 28 due to a torn rotator cuff.

+On August 27, 2024, Daniels was waived by the Commanders as part of final roster cuts.

 Houston Texans

 On August 29, 2024, Daniels signed with the practice squad of the Houston Texans.
 He was released on September 17.

 Los Angeles Chargers

-On September 26, 2024, Daniels was signed to the Los Angeles Chargers practice squad and released five days later.
+On September 26, 2024, Daniels was signed to the Los Angeles Chargers' practice squad and released five days later.

 Philadelphia Eagles

-On October 30, 2024, Daniels was signed to the Philadelphia Eagles practice squad, but was released a week later.
+On October 30, 2024, Daniels was signed to the Philadelphia Eagles' practice squad, but was released a week later.

 Dallas Cowboys

-On December 12, 2024, Daniels signed with the Dallas Cowboys practice squad.
+On December 12, 2024, Daniels signed with the Dallas Cowboys' practice squad.

 Miami Dolphins

-On January 1, 2025, Daniels was signed by the Miami Dolphins off the Cowboys practice squad.
+On January 1, 2025, Daniels was signed by the Miami Dolphins off the Cowboys' practice squad.

 On August 26, 2025, Daniels was waived by the Dolphins as part of final roster cuts and re-signed to the practice squad the next day.
+He was released on December 2.

+On January 9, 2026, Daniels signed a reserve/futures contract with the Dolphins.
+On May 21, he was waived by Miami.